onlyairnopods/onlyairnopods.github.io/_pages/portfolio.md

 # 🎨 Portfolio

-Something novel and cool, which make up a part of me 😊
+Something novel and cool, which makes up a part of me 😊

 <div class="portfolio-grid">
   {% for post in site.portfolio %}